tmhn/Sparta/node/11-sessions-cookies/README.md

 Sessions can actually be stored in any one of a number of different session storage engines, which are basically simple,fast databases.
 They are different from cookies in that the data is stored on the server not the user's browser.

+> NOTE: Our sessions package comes with a basic session storage system by default.
+But it's not something we would want to use on a production site.

 For this reason session data is a little more secure.
 But still not entirely so.
 It is also really only intended to be used for simple data that is needed frequently.
-Because sessions also have an expiration don't store anything in there that you wouldn't want to lose.
+Because sessions also have an expiration, don't store anything in there that you wouldn't want to lose.

 Sessions use cookies too.
 They store an id on the user's browser which tells the server which session to look up.